 The Stow Away Service is only available to trade clients for quantities in excess of 100tr.oz or 3kg.

 Yes!
 We pride ourselves on our honesty and integrity.
-We weigh honestly and we pay out promptly on the relevant days' fix.
+We weigh diligently and pay out promptly.

 You can either deliver the silver by hand or by post.